bharatsdev/production-ready-model/README.md

 - Converting
 - Fixing
 - Classifying
-### Design a ML Pipeline
-- Pipeline make the chains of several step together.

 ### Create a Model
 - Use the Scikit-learn model for training Model and fit and train the model.
    <!-- - Serialized the model
    - Create Flask Rest Endpoint
    - Load Serialized model in Flask app
    - pass the JSON object to Flask request
    - Deploy on AWS as Service -->
-##### Design a Pipeline
+### Design a ML Pipeline
+- Pipeline make the chains of several step together.
-- Scikit learn have a good class Pipeline this user for Creating the Pipeline for data pre-processing and joining all the pipe in serial form.
+- Scikit learn have a good class Pipeline this usesfor Creating the Pipeline for data pre-processing and joining all the pipe in serial form.
 - from sklearn.pipeline import make_pipeline .

-##### Create requirements.txt file
+### requirements.txt file
 - Requirements files" are files containing a list of items to be installed using pip install like so
 - pip install -r requirements.txt
 - pip freeze > requirements.txt
-##### Created Dockerfile
+### Docker and docaker image
 - docker build .
 - docker run image <IMGAGE>
 - docker build -t ml-as-a-service:latest .